srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/pi4/source/index.rst

 .. code::

-  sudo srsepc /root/.config/srslte/epc.conf
+  sudo srsepc /root/.config/srsran/epc.conf
   sudo /usr/local/bin/srsepc_if_masq.sh eth0

 The following htop screenshot shows the resource utilisation when running the software on the Pi 4B /4GB RAM with x2 UEs attached to the USRP B210 cell.
-The srsLTE software has been running here for more than 18 hours without any problems.
+The srsRAN software has been running here for more than 18 hours without any problems.
 Only half of the RAM is used, and the CPU cores are sitting at around 25%.
 There is a chance, therefore, that this software configuration will work with the Pi 4B /2GB RAM version, and maybe also on other recent Arm based dev boards.
-If you can get a working cell going with alternative hardware, let the srslte-users mailing list know!
+If you can get a working cell going with alternative hardware, let the srsRAN-users mailing list know!

 .. image:: .imgs/htop.png

 Known issues
 ************

-* For bandwidths above 6 PRB it is recommended to use srsLTE 19.12 instead of the most recent release 20.04.
+* For bandwidths above 6 PRB it is recommended to use srsRAN 19.12 instead of the most recent release 20.04.
 We have identified the issue in the PRACH handling mainly affecting low-power devices.
 The fix will be included in the upcoming release.